The Best and Cheapest Home Insurance Companies in Illinois in 2026

 State Farm is a great option for bundling home and car insurance in Illinois because of its cheap rates and good discount.

-In Illinois, a home insurance policy with $350,000 in dwelling coverage costs $1,303 per year with State Farm.
-That's 36% cheaper than the state average.
-And full coverage car insurance with State Farm $181 per month in Illinois, about 2% cheaper than average.
-On top of those cheap rates, customers save an average of 23% by bundling their car and home insurance with State Farm.
+In Illinois, a home insurance policy with $350,000 in dwelling coverage costs $1,636 per year with State Farm.
+That's 40% cheaper than the state average.
+And full coverage car insurance with State Farm is $181 per month in Illinois.
+On top of those cheap rates, customers save an average of 27% on their home insurance and 18% on their car insurance by bundling the policies with State Farm.

 State Farm's policies also have a good amount of coverage options to help you customize your policy.
 Plus, there are local agents across the state to help guide you.